andrewcparnell/simms_course/index.md

 ---
-title: Stable Isotope Mixing Models: course timetable
+title: "Stable Isotope Mixing Models: course timetable"
-author: Andrew Parnell and Andrew Jackson
+author: "Andrew Parnell and Andrew Jackson"
-date: February 2023 - online
+date: "April 2023 - online"
-layout: default
 output: html_document
 ---

 Course pre-requisites can be found [here](https://andrewcparnell.github.io/simms_course/Prerequisites.html).
 All the raw files and code can be found [here](https://github.com/andrewcparnell/simms_course).
 Click 'Clone or Download' near the top right and then 'Download ZIP' if you want an offline copy of everything.